 Barrafina A Michelin-starred taste of Spain arrives at King’s Cross with the biggest branch of Barrafina to date.
-Expect the usual culinary magic, alongside another two new venues from the brothers: an El Pastor taco bar, and a gorgeous new wine bar –The Drop.
+Expect the usual culinary magic.
+Next to Parrillan in Coal Drops Yard.

 German Gymnasium A big, bold, European-style restaurant in a beautiful historic building right at the station entrances.
 Recently voted the most stylish restaurant in the world.

-Hicce Located above the new Wolf and Badger store, Hicce is the first stand-alone restaurant by celebrated British chef Pip Lacey.
+Hicce Located above the Wolf & Badger store at Coal Drops Yard, Hicce is the first stand-alone restaurant by celebrated chef Pip Lacey.
 Just as unique as the fashion offerings below, it’s an informal, 80-seat space twisting modern European cuisine with Japanese and Scandinavian influences.

 Vinoteca Inspired by the wine bars of Spain and Italy, Vinoteca offers a cracking list of characterful wines and simple yet imaginative food created from fresh, seasonal produce.